Lower School Academics

 Assessments: Students are given a Saxon baseline assessment at the beginning of the year.
 Assessment is ongoing with tests every five days and lessons every ten.

 For detailed information about mathematical concepts taught in K-5, explore the Saxon Math Scope and Sequence and Building Blocks Scope and Sequence.
-For Junior Kindergarten, explore The Creative Curriculum.
+For Pre-Kindergarten, explore The Creative Curriculum.

 St. Mary’s Academy offers a rigorous hands-on approach to science for every student.
 Students experience the adventure and fun of discovering science through inquiry based activities, projects, and investigations that follow the Next Generation Science Standards.